American Left: Political currents

-Democratic socialism and social democracy
+Democratic socialism, social democracy, and resurgence of progressivism

-The Socialist Party of America was founded in 1901.
+Use of the socialist label became more prominent after Socialist Party of America was founded in 1901.
 Eugene Debs ran as the party's presidential candidate five times and received 6% of the popular vote in 1912.
 The party suffered political repression during World War I due to its pacifist stance and broke into factions over whether or not to support the Bolshevik Revolution in Russia and whether or not to join the Comintern.
 The Socialist Party was re-formed in the mid-1920s but stopped running candidates after 1956, having been undercut by Franklin D. Roosevelt's New Deal and the resulting leftward movement of the Democratic Party to its right, and by the Communist Party on its left.
 In the early 1970s, the party split into tiny factions.

 After 1960 the Socialist Party also functioned "as an educational organization".
 Members of the Debs–Thomas Socialist Party helped to develop leaders of social-movement organizations, including the civil-rights movement and the New Left.
 Similarly, contemporary social-democratic and democratic-socialist organizations are known because of their members' activities in other organizations.

+When used in a broader sense, the American left can also refer to progressivism as the movement is largely sympathetic to social democratic principles, despite there existing differences in approach between progressive factions such as more capitalist-leaning American social liberals and social democrats versus some anti-capitalist democratic socialists.
+Following a slow in usage after the Progressive Era and post-F.D.R., progressivism had a rebirth in the 21st century with the two-term elections of Barack Obama, followed by the election of politicians to Obama's left including Alexandria Ocasio-Cortez, Bernie Sanders, and Elizabeth Warren.
+The label has been more broadly embraced by Democratic Party elected officials since the 2016 United States presidential election, since Democratic nominee Hillary Clinton referred to herself as a "progressive who likes to get things done" during a CNN primary debate with Sanders, who also brandished the progressive label and indicated some degree of value consensus despite differing policies.
+The Democratic Party has adopted an increasingly progressive stance with the presidency Joe Biden and his progressive economic agenda.
+Biden's presidency has been considered to be ushering-in more principles of social democracy into American government.